 Regular fertilising is also important when growing strawberries, as they are heavy feeders.
-Use a high-potash liquid feed every two weeks.
-This kind of plant food encourages flowering; more flowers means more fruit.
-Tomato fertilisers will suit strawberries well.
+Use a high-potash liquid feed every two weeks during the growing season to encourage flowering; more flowers mean more fruit.

 It’s worth remembering that strawberry plants eventually lose their vigour and usually need replacing every three to four years.
 While you may propagate baby plants from the runners your strawberries produce, it is usually better to buy certified virus-free replacements to ensure healthy, vigorous plants.

 In the first and second years, it’s beneficial to remove runners as and when you see them.
 Cut them off where they meet the mother plant.
 This encourages your strawberry plants to put more energy into flowering and fruiting.

 By following these simple and straightforward steps, you’ll have a bumper harvest of strawberries in no time.
 How you make the most of this delicious fruit is up to you!